felipponn/felipponn/README.md

 ## Hello there! 👋

-I'm Luís Felipe, an undergraduate student in Data Science with a passion for programming and mathematics.
+I'm Luís Felipe, an undergraduate student in Data Science and AI with a passion for programming and mathematics.

 ### About Me 🧑🏻‍💻